miahcaine/nsmFinalProject/README.md

 3. img folder contains all of the images used for the submission
 4. index.html is our main html page

+### Data (located in sf_data folder in the code).
+Links to the data sources can be found in our process book.
+We have data for stops and frisks, for NY census, for NY crime statistics, and for NY precincts.

 ### Video is included in the website, and can be found here:

 ### [Process Book](https://docs.google.com/document/d/1inCxJwx6ghS2Z3-Pv2s4m3bgNAKVMZbBy4oFkDpmwD4/edit).